 Once you have a grasp of the assets in the trust, you will need to manage the investments.
 Sometimes investments are easy to manage, but other investments such as depreciating real estate or unstable securities may be risky and need expert attention.
 If you are unsure about how to value or manage any of the assets, seek the help of a lawyer skilled in estate planning and asset management.

 Once you understand the value of the assets and you have placed the accounts in your name as the trustee, you can pay debts such as lawyers, accountants, funeral homes, credit cards, utilities, and medical providers.
 You may or may not need to file a tax return for the trust.
 According to IRS.gov, “Trusts must file a Form 1041, U.S. Income Tax Return for Estates and Trusts, for each taxable year where the trust has $600 in income or the trust has a non-resident alien as a beneficiary.”

 If you are struggling with organizing all of the financial information that you are gathering for the trust, invest in some financial software or consult a legal or financial advisor who can point you in the right direction.
 Expenses you incur while in the process of managing the estate are part of the expenses of the estate so don’t be timid about buying what you need to manage the estate well.

 Being a trustee can seem like a daunting task for someone who is not naturally organized or financially astute, but it is perfectly reasonable to need some help along the way.
 Attorneys who are knowledgeable about estate planning laws and asset management and distribution can really help you accomplish your duties as trustee.
-Often, attorneys have free consultations so that you can consult about what you need and see if the attorney is a good fit.
+Schedule a consult to see if the attorney is a good fit.
 As long as you are making reasonable choices and remembering that your loyalty is to the beneficiaries, you will accomplish the duties of trustee with a sense of accomplishment for a job well done.